damian-burke/suddenly-wifi/README.md

 This repository contains an Android project I have worked on for my bachelor's thesis in computer science: **Suddenly WiFi**.
 The project is a fully-functional Android application (tested on Samsung Galaxy Nexus with Android 4.1 JellyBean), with the following functionality:

 - Exchange of unique identification via NFC
-- Initiation of WiFi Direct connection between two phones (in theory, more are possible)
+- Initiation of WiFi Direct connection between two phones (theoretically more are possible)
 - Exchange of trivial information (e.g. chat example or walkie-talkie example)
 - Statistics of the network (incoming/outgoing transfer, connected peers, etc.)